nextgis/docs_ngmobile/source/ngw_integration.rst

    :align: center
    :width: 10cm

-   Selecting a layer within a Web GIS resources group.
+   Selecting a layer within a Web GIS resources group

 .. note::
    If you need to select several layers in different groups of Web GIS account, the tick of the layer selection will keep while you switching over the groups.

-7. Layer's processing dialogue includes options "Cancel" and "Hide" (see :numref:`ngmobile_processing_layer_pic`).
+7. Layer's processing dialog includes options "Cancel" and "Hide" (see :numref:`ngmobile_processing_layer_pic`).

 .. figure:: _static/processing_layer_eng.png
    :name: ngmobile_processing_layer_pic
    :align: center
    :height: 10cm

-   Layers's processing dialogue.
+   Layers's processing dialog

 To stop Web GIS layer's processing tap "Cancel" button.
 To avoid program's interface blocking and to continue working with NextGIS Mobile tap "Hide" button.
-As a result Web GIS layers's processing dialogue will be transfered to status panel (see :numref:`ngmobile_download_status_pic`).
+As a result Web GIS layers's processing dialog will be transfered to status panel (see :numref:`ngmobile_download_status_pic`).

 .. figure:: _static/download_status_eng.png
    :name: ngmobile_download_status_pic
    :align: center
    :height: 10cm

-   Status panel.
+   Status panel

 .. note::
    To stop the processing of Web GIS layer, which was transfered to status panel